-Every dog shows signs of anxiety in his own way.
-If you are noticing a change in your dog’s behavior, it is important to evaluate the situation, put yourself in your dog’s collar, and determine if something is bothering him.
+Every dog shows signs of anxiety in their own way.
+If you are noticing a change in your dog’s behavior, it is important to evaluate the situation, put yourself in your dog’s collar, and determine if something is bothering them.
 Some possible signs of anxiety are listed below:

 - Changes in appetite or weight